chem330/chem330.github.io/experiment2.md

 title = "Experiment 2: Sample Collection, Processing, and Storage"
 +++

+# Background

+In this experiment, you will learn how to collect and process samples for long-term storage.

-# Meet at Cullowhee Creek
+We will meet at Cullowhee Creek for this experiment.